 - a.)
 Individual Race packets will contain a minimum of:

-- (i) Five (5) official race numbers (one for body, one for bike and three for helmet) and four safety pins;
+- (i) Five (5) official race numbers (one bib number, one bike sticker number and three helmet stickers) and four safety pins;

 - (ii) Security/Credentials Pass;

 - (iii) Schedule of Events;

-- (iv) Start List;
+- (iv) Start List:

 - (v) Course maps;

 - (vi) Competition Rules specific to the competition.
 (It is the athlete's responsibility to know the CISM Competition Rules.
 It is the Nations responsibility to ensure that athletes have a copy of the CISM Competition Rules).

 - b.)
 Relay team race packets will contain a minimum of:

-- (i) Four (4) sets of Five (5) official race numbers (one for body, one for bike and three for helmet) and four sets of four safety pins.
+- (i) Four (4) sets of Five (5) official race numbers (one bib number, one bike sticker number and three helmet stickers) and four sets of four safety pins.
 The teams numbers are to be sequential (eg. 11, 12, 13, 14);

 - (ii) Security/Credentials Pass;

 - (iii) Schedule of Events;

 - (iv) Start List;

 - (v) Course maps; and

 - (vi) Competition Rules specific to the competition.
 (It is the athlete's responsibility to know the CISM Competition Rules.
 It is the Nations responsibility to ensure that athletes have a copy of the CISM Competition Rules).